sguise/BlockMirror/README.md

-Fork from repository located here (specifically the master branch): https://github.com/sguise/BlockMirror Install NPM (Node Package Manager) if it is not previously installed on your machine (the node_modules folder should not be inside the Block Mirror folder) At the same folder level of the repository, run these 2 commands: npm install codemirror npm install blockly
+Fork from repository located here (specifically the master branch): https://github.com/sguise/BlockMirror Install NPM (Node Package Manager) if it is not previously installed on your machine (the node_modules folder should not be inside the Block Mirror folder) At the same folder level of the repository, run these 2 commands:<br>
+npm install codemirror<br>
+npm install blockly<br>
 Simply open TestWorkingAntlr.html in a web browser to view the current version of our product.